OT Security: IEC 104 Attack - Rogue Master

 |_ Information objects: 3

-The output shows one ASDU address connected to the master, which is 7720 and will come in handy during further stages of the attack.
+The output shows one ASDU address associated with the master, which is 65535 and will come in handy during further stages of the attack.
 Another notable observation is the number of information objects.

 An Information Object is a data point that is contained within an ASDU.
 Information Objects relay a variety of information from the master, for example, breaker status, sensor readings, etc.